 Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.

-EAA’s Youth Advocacy Programme (YAP) aims to empower and mobilise youth to become positive agents of sustainable change, and fight for causes that are vital to sustainable development – focally so through the provision and protection of education for all, and especially most vulnerable and marginalised communities.
+EAA’s Youth Advocacy Programme (YAP) aims to empower and mobilise youth to become positive agents of sustainable change, and fight for causes that are vital to sustainable development – through the provision and protection of education for all, and especially most vulnerable and marginalised communities.

 EAA believes that its Youth Advocates (YA) are its ambassadors to the world.
 The programme empowers young people as problem-solvers and future world leaders.
 It prioritises capacity building and training, offering youth the space and time to develop their skills and amplify advocacy for the right to education.

 YAP acts as a hub for youth-to-youth support, cultural and knowledge exchange, and best-practice sharing activities.
 YAP also provides young leaders with the opportunity to learn about policy, speak to people in power about issues affecting them, and explore new and creative ways to raise awareness and mobilize for change.